strongswan/strongswan/src/frontends/osx/README.md

 The strongSwan OS X App consists of two components:

-* A frontend to configure and control connections
+* A frontend App to configure and control connections (under strongSwan)
-* A privileged helper daemon, controlled using XPC, called charon-xpc
+* A privileged helper daemon, controlled using XPC (under charon-xpc)

 The privileged helper daemon gets installed automatically using SMJobBless functionality on its first use, and gets started automatically by Launchd when